robertwenquan/nyu-course-assignment/web-search-engine/final/paper-draft.md

 ### Abstract

+The objective of this research is to harvest a large amount of images for a specified category.
+Web crawling, text mining, convolutional neural-network based feature extraction and image classification are employed in order to get a satisfying accuracy of the crawled samples.
+First the image candidates are fetched with a seed crawl from major image search engine.
+Then a set of data cleansing tasks are employed against this seed dataset.
+After the data cleansing, a concept model will be trained with the seed data.
+Then an extended crawl will be kicked off with much more images

+Keywords: Image Retrieval, Image Mining, Deep Learning, Computer Vision

+### 1. Introduction

 In the web search engine, it is built upon inverted index with text.
 (Write something about the text search engine and find some reference about it)

 Image search (image.google.com) is also built upon inverted index with image meta data.
 (Reference about building image search engine).
 But the image meta data is not always readility available.
 There are various known approaches to get meta data for the images(???? need some research).
 But all of them need human intervened classification.
 For payed labeled data the accuracy is usually good enough.
 But for community and social media generated data, which are the major contribution of the data in the world. (??? data how many images generated per year?)
 The noise is very high in searching.
 Finding larget amount of pictures with a topic is actually a big challenge.
 If you search through google image, you will see a hundred of pictures with pretty good relevance and quality.
 But if you keep scrolling down a little bit you will even see a bunch of outliers.
 If we go out to social media website like Flickr, Twitter, Tumblr, etc.